chrysle28/binf6110_assignment01/README.md

 **Visualization of Variants**

 After variant calling, Clair3 reported 10,076 variants, with 8991 being single nucleotide polymorphisms (SNPs) and 1114 being indels.
-SNPs appeared fairly distributed across both the chromosome and the plasmid, while indels appear to cluster in specfic regions within the genome (Fig. 5).
+2917 variants (2454 SNPs, 463 indels) are within the chromosome, while the remaining 7159 variants (6579 SNPs, 580 indels) are located within the plasmid.
+SNPs appear fairly distributed across both the chromosome and the plasmid, while indels appear to cluster in specfic regions within the genome (Fig. 5).
 Filtering genes with more than 100 variants reveals that a majority of these genes are located within the plasmid.
 Only 3 genes within the chromsome (STM2628, STM1009, and STM1022) contained more than 100 variants.
 The greatest density of indels appears to be located within the plasmid, while SNPs occur more freqeuntly in the chromosomal region.

 <img width="3000" height="3000" alt="circos_variants" src="https://github.com/user-attachments/assets/9c4486b5-7507-4e0a-a8f4-8c9f87f7a2c0" />